Berkshire Cycle Touring

 NORTH BERKSHIRE

 Over or Around Mount Greylock: Drive one hour north from Great Barrington to charming Williamstown MA, “the village beautiful”.
-After checking in to the Maple Terrace Motel, ride to Lanesborough, where you’ll have the choice to take on the 10 mile climb to the summit of the Mount Greylock, the highest peak in Massachusetts, or continue around the mountain on the wonderful Ashuwillticook Rail Trail (the flattest ride in the Berkshires) through Cheshire and Adams.
+After checking in to the Maple Terrace Motel, ride to Lanesborough, where you’ll have the choice to take on the 10-mile climb to the summit of Mount Greylock, the highest peak in Massachusetts, or continue around the mountain on the Ashuwillticook Rail Trail (the flattest ride in the Berkshires) through Cheshire and Adams.

-Other Activities: During your tour, You may wish to take time to visit other Berkshire cultural highlights: The Mount in Lenox, and Kripalu yoga center in Lenox, the Clark Art Museum in Williamstown, and Mass MOCA (Museum of Contemporary Art) in North Adams.
+Other Activities: During your tour, You may wish to take time to visit other Berkshire cultural highlights: The Mount in Lenox, Kripalu Yoga Center in Lenox, the Clark Art Museum in Williamstown, and Mass MOCA (Museum of Contemporary Art) in North Adams.
 The Appalachian Trail passes through all of this area.

 Leave a comment or share a link to a ride